Middle-earth in motion pictures: The Lord of the Rings film trilogy (2001–2003)

-The films met with both critical and commercial success.
-With a total of 30 nominations, the trilogy became the most-nominated in the Academy's history, surpassing the Godfather series' 28 (with the release of The Hobbit, the series currently has 36 nominations total).
+The films were met with both critical and commercial success.
+With 30 nominations, the trilogy became the most-nominated in the Academy's history, surpassing the Godfather series' 28 (with the release of The Hobbit, the series currently has 36 nominations total).
 Of these, Jackson's adaptations garnered seventeen Oscar statuettes and three Scientific and Technical awards: four for The Fellowship of the Ring, two for The Two Towers, eleven for The Return of the King plus two Scientific and Technical Awards, and one such award for An Unexpected Journey, "for the development of the Tissue Physically–Based Character Simulation Framework."

 The Return of the King won all the eleven awards for which it was nominated, including Best Picture; as well as a Technical Achievement Award and the Scientific and Engineering Award.
 Titanic six years earlier and the 1959 version of Ben-Hur each won eleven awards overall, an industry record until the release of The Return of the King.
 The film also broke the previous "sweep" record, beating Gigi and The Last Emperor, which each took 9 out of 9.

-The Return of the King made movie history as the highest-grossing film opening on a Wednesday and was the second film after Titanic to earn over US$1 billion worldwide.
-The Lord of the Rings film trilogy is verified to be the currently highest grossing motion picture trilogy worldwide of all time, evidenced by its earning close to $3-billion (US).
-Critical acclaim has commonly hailed the trilogy as "the greatest films of our era," and "the trilogy will not soon, if ever, find its equal."
+The Return of the King became the highest-grossing film opening on a Wednesday, and was the second film after Titanic to earn over US$1 billion worldwide.
+The Lord of the Rings film trilogy became the highest grossing motion picture trilogy worldwide of all time, evidenced by its earning close to $3-billion (US).
+Critics have hailed the trilogy as "the greatest films of our era," and "the trilogy will not soon, if ever, find its equal."

 The series drew acclaim from within the industry, including from people formerly interested in adapting Tolkien: Ackerman, who appeared on Jackson's Bad Taste said his pitch "could never have been given the grand treatment that Peter Jackson afforded it."
 Deitch thought the films were "serious and great."
 McCartney said he loved the films, and watched them each Christmas with his family.
 Boorman was happy about his film's cancellation, as it resulted in Jackson's films.

-On the other hand, Edelmann said he thought it was "badly directed," and "Tolkein[sic] wasn't such a great storyteller."
-Bakshi felt (incorrectly) that the film was derivative of his own without due acknowledgment, and that Jackson "didn't really get it."
+On the other hand, Edelmann said he thought it was "badly directed", and that "Tolkein[sic] wasn't such a great storyteller."
+Bakshi felt that the film was derivative of his own without due acknowledgment, and that Jackson "didn't really get it."
 However, he did praise the effects of "thousands of men in armies attacks each other."
 Bakshi's writer, Peter Beagle, said Jackson has done it the only way possible, by making three different movies" and one of Bakshi's animators, Michael Ploog, said the trilogy was "brilliantly handled."